giannpan/Christmas-card/README.md

 This project demonstrates the design of a Christmas Card using Turtle Library.

-The process that we follow was:
+The process that followed was:
 - Configuring the shape,colour and title of the turtle screen.
 - Defining the funcions that we are going to use for:
   - The Christmas Tree